Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 Gallup’s State of the Global Workplace 2025 report shows that 62% of global workers are “not engaged” in their current role—meaning they’re psychologically detached and not aligned with their organizations’ goals.
 They’re putting in time, but not energy and passion.
 They’re watching the clock and counting the minutes until the day ends.

-Another 17% of global workers are “actively disengaged”.
+Another 17% of global workers are “actively disengaged.”
 These are typically frustrated or resentful employees who would likely take the opportunity to do harm to their organization in subtle ways.
 Gallup defines them as employees who work against the aims of the organization.
 Some experts even describe this as a step beyond quiet quitting—“loud quitting” or active disengagement.

 Incredibly, only 21% of global workers actually feel engaged in their job and aligned with their current organization.

 In this article, we’ll use the “not engaged” and “actively disengaged” segments as a proxy for quiet quitters.
-As observed in Figure 1, after many years of steady growth, global engagement reached its peak of 22% in 2019 and has remained flat ever since.
+As observed in Figure 1, after many years of steady growth, global engagement reached its peak of 22% in 2019 and has remained fairly flat ever since.
 In 2024, 79% of global employees reported not feeling engaged in their workplace.

 Gallup chart showing global employee engagement rates from 2019 to 2024, illustrating rise in quiet quitting.